 Trade Secrets, Non-Competes & Employee Mobility

-Arent Fox attorneys have notable experience counseling clients on best practices for identifying their valuable trade secrets, and for designing, implementing, and maintaining trade secret policies and protections under the federal Defend Trade Secrets Act, the Uniform Trade Secrets Act, and related state laws.
-Our litigators often represent companies seeking to protect and enforce their trade secrets, as well as defend companies and individuals who are accused of trade secret misappropriation.
-We routinely advise clients on ways to monetize their trade secrets, including through licensing.
+Arent Fox attorneys have notable experience counseling clients on best practices for identifying their valuable trade secrets, and for designing, implementing, and maintaining trade secret policies and protections within the construct of the federal Defend Trade Secrets Act, the Uniform Trade Secrets Act, and related state laws.
+Our litigators often represent companies seeking to protect and enforce their trade secret rights, as well as defend companies and individuals who are accused of trade secret misuse and misappropriation.
+We also routinely advise clients on ways to monetize their trade secrets, including through licensing.

-Many of our team members have technical backgrounds and advanced degrees in these areas that allows them to fully understand both the underlying technology and the law.
-Finally, because trade secret misappropriation cases often lead to criminal investigations and potential prosecution by state or federal authorities, we regularly draw upon the experience of our white collar practice to advise clients.
+Many of our team members have technical backgrounds and advanced degrees that enable them to fully understand both the underlying technology and the law.
+Finally, because trade secret misappropriation cases often lead to criminal investigations and potential prosecution by state or federal authorities, we regularly draw upon the experience of our white-collar practice.

 How We Help

 - Assignment of rights provisions for inventors, employees, and contractors

 - Employee Mobility – policies, agreements, negotiation, and enforcement (onboarding and offboarding)

 - Restrictive Covenant and Non-Compete Provisions

 - Internal Investigations & Audits